spiral/docs/odm/overview.md

 ]
 ```

 You can correlate field types you declated in your model with set of default mutators.
-Once schema is updated, spiral will generate set of IDE tooltips (PHPStorm only for now), which will help you to remember what fields and accessors you have in your model.
+Once schema is updated, spiral will generate set of IDE tooltips (PHPStorm support only for now), which will help you to remember what fields and accessors you have in your model.

 > Document model still uses mongo atomic operations, you can change such behaviour or ignore it.